-This warning lamp monitors the electronic stabilisation programme.
+This warning lamp monitors the electronic stabilisation program.

-This programme includes the ABS, EDL and TCS.
+This program includes the ABS, EDL and TCS.

-The warning lamp \mathfrak{P} has the following functions:
+The warning lamp $\mbox{\em 5}\mbox{\em has the following functions:}$

 - It will light for about 2 seconds when the ignition is switched on while a test of the function is carried out. - It flashes when the ESP is activated when driving. - It will light up continuously if there is a malfunction in the ESP.